 It depends.
-A cosigner can be effective because they minimise risk for the lender.
-If your cosigner doesn’t minimise risk — that is, if they have a poor credit score or a rocky financial history — they may not make the approval process any easier.
+The reason a cosigner can be effective is that they minimize risk for the lender.
+If your cosigner doesn’t minimize risk — if they have a poor credit score or a bad financial history — they may not make the approval process any easier.

-On the other hand, if your cosigner has stellar credit, they may increase the odds of you being accepted for a loan and may even be able to score you a better rate than you would’ve been offered alone.
+On the other hand, if they have excellent or good credit, they may eliminate some of the risk for the lender.
+That reduction of risk can then potentially increase the odds of you being accepted for a loan and even get you a better rate than you would’ve been offered otherwise.

 Must have an established credit history

-Must demonstrate an ability to repay the loan through regular income
+Must demonstrate an ability to repay the loan through having a regular income

 How to apply for a loan with a cosigner

 Prepare your financial documents.
-Both you and your cosigner should have the documents required by the lender close by to make the process faster.
-These can include bank statements and employment information.
+Both you and your cosigner should have the documents required by the lender.
+These can include paycheques, bank statements and employment information.

 Apply together online.
 If the person who’s agreed to be your cosigner is available, consider having them there with you when you apply online.
-This way, they can answer any specific application questions that you’re unsure of.
+It can likely make the application process smoother, in case any specific questions are asked that you’re unsure of.

 3 important questions to help make this a smart choice

 Cosigning a loan is a big responsibility.
-If you don’t make your payments or default on your loan, your cosigner is on the hook for paying back what you borrowed.
-Before you borrow, be sure to ask some important questions about your financial situation and ability to repay the loan.
+If you don’t make your payments or default, your cosigner is on the hook for paying back what you borrowed.
+Unpaid debt can cause strain on a relationship.
+So before you borrow, be sure to ask some important questions about your financial situation and ability to repay the loan.